Share your love

 echo $PPID

-Also, we said that users can create their own environment variables.
+Also, we said that users can create their environment variables.
+Let’s how we can do it.

 MYMOOD=Happy